gnowoel/gnowoel.github.io/_posts/2015-10-29-manipulating-files-with-a-gulp-plugin.md

 });
 {% endhighlight %}

-For this case, we need to create a new stream in our plugin and use it as the target for piping text and the original contents to.
-The new stream will be saved back as the value of `file.contents`:
+For this case, concatenating the user text and the original contents means piping them to a stream sequentially.
+We could use `through2` to create a transform stream as the target:

 {% highlight javascript %}
 var stream = through();